XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 3. Copy the contents of the [index.html](_code-samples/build-a-wallet/js/index.html), [index.js](_code-samples/build-a-wallet/js/index.js) and [index.css](_code-samples/build-a-wallet/js/index.css) files to your files.

+Now that you've got the basic setup, let's discuss what we're going to do.
+For the home page, we want to display our account info, what's happening on the ledger, and for fun add a little logo.
+In order to make that happen, first we need to look up our account state.
+These next few steps will walk you through that process.

-4. Create a new file in helpers folder named get-wallet-details.js and copy the code written below to the file.
+4. Make a new folder named helpers in the src directory, create a new file named get-wallet-details.js and copy the code written below to the file.

 {{ include_code("_code-samples/build-a-wallet/js/src/helpers/get-wallet-details.js", language="js") }}

 In the function `getWalletDetails`, we are using the [account_info](https://xrpl.org/account_info.html) method to fetch the account details.
 We are also using the [server_info](https://xrpl.org/server_info.html) method to calculate the reserve base and increment.
 You can read more about the reserve requirement [here](https://xrpl.org/reserves.html).
-Follow the comments in the code to understand the logic.

 5. Create another file in helpers folder named get-ledger-details.js which will be used to fetch the ledger details and copy the code written below to the file.

 {{ include_code("_code-samples/build-a-wallet/js/src/helpers/get-ledger-details.js", language="js") }}

-In the function getLedgerDetails, we are using the [ledger](https://xrpl.org/ledger.html) that will fetch the details of the latest ledger, you can tweak the code to fetch the details of a specific ledger and also to fetch account details and other information.
-Follow the link to read more about the ledger method.
+In the function `getLedgerDetails`, we are using the [ledger](https://xrpl.org/ledger.html) that will fetch the details of the latest ledger, you can tweak the code to fetch the details of a specific ledger and also to fetch account details and other information.

-6. In the index.js file, import the getWalletDetails and getLedgerDetails functions from the helpers folder.

-Your index.js file should look like this:
+6. Now, let's add the code to index.js file to fetch the account and ledger details and display them on the home page.
+Copy the code written below to the index.js file.

 {{ include_code("_code-samples/build-a-wallet/js/index.js", language="js") }}

-In index.js file, define the variables that get the elements from the DOM and then add event listeners to the buttons using the javascript addEventListener method you read more about this method [here](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).
-On clicking the buttons you'll be redirected to the Send XRP page and Transactions page respectively which we'll create in the next steps of this tutorial.

-Call the getWalletDetails and getLedgerDetails functions to fetch the account and ledger details respectively.
-We are using the setInterval method to call the getLedgerDetails function every 4 seconds.
-You can read learn about the setInterval method from this [link](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval).
+In the code above, we imported the `getWalletDetails` and `getLedgerDetails` functions from the get-wallet-details.js and get-ledger-details.js files respectively.
+Added event listners to the buttons for redirection.
+Used the `setInterval` method to call the getLedgerDetails function every 4 seconds.
 (Note: The ledger's estimate close time is 4 seconds, so we are calling the function every 4 seconds to get the latest ledger details.
 This can be adjusted according to your needs.)

-**Optional:**

-In the code above you'll notice addXrpLogo function, this function is used to add the XRP logo to the pages.
-This is an optional step just for aesthetic purpose, you can skip this step if you don't want to add the XRP logo to the pages.

-{{ include_code("_code-samples/build-a-wallet/js/src/helpers/render-xrpl-logo.js", language="js") }}

 Up next we need to update the HTML and CSS for the home page to give it the XRPL-look and feel.

 7. Copy the contents of the [index.html](_code-samples/build-a-wallet/js/index.html) file to your index.html file.

-For this tutorial, we're just using basic HTML and pre-loaded CSS files.
+For this tutorial, we're using basic HTML and pre-loaded CSS files.
 If you'd like to change the aesthetic, you can replace it with any CSS framework of your choice!

 8. Copy the code from the [index.css](_code-samples/build-a-wallet/js/index.css) file to your project's index.css file to use the pre-made stylings.